My Life in Four Cameras: Production details

 The version of the Cheers theme song performed by Colin Hay in the original airing of this episode has been removed from subsequent airings and is not heard in the DVD release due to copyright laws.

 According to commentaries, many of the male cast "suggested" to Bill Lawrence that the scantily-clad nurses should remain in the series.
 One of models portraying these scantily-clad nurses was sexually harassed by series writer and accused serial rapist Eric Weinberg.

-The Janitor's uniform used in the "sitcom" part of this episode was used again in "My Big Move".

 Critical reception

 Brian Ford Sullivan of thefutoncritic.com listed the episode as one of the top 50 television episodes of 2005.